pyfiasco/pyfiasco.github.io/docs/Python/Basic/11장 Modules_Packages_Goodies.md

 To allow Python applications to scale even more, you can organize modules into file and module hierarchies called packages.
 A package is just a subdirectory that contains .py files.
 And you can go more than one level deep, with directories inside those.

 We just wrote a module that chooses a fast-food place.
 Let’s add a similar module to dispense life advice.
 We’ll make one new main program called questions.py in our current directory.
-Now make a subdirectory named choices and put two modules in it —fast.py and advice.py.
+Now make a subdirectory named choice and put two modules in it —fast.py and advice.py.
 Each module has a function that returns a string.